avaneev/biteopt/README.md

 very close to the parameter value boundaries these strategies may fail to converge.

+Strategy's "robustness" is a multi-factor non-formal estimation which includes average convergence time, standard deviation of convergence time, the set of functions the method can solve successfully given randomized initial conditions and minimal-maximal value constraints.
+For global optimization robustness also includes the lowest achieved cost in average.

 Use the test.cpp program to see the basic usage example.

 test2.cpp is a more complex test which performs optimization of several functions and calculates the average convergence time.
-Can be used with CBEOOptimizer, CBEOOptimizer2 and CBEOOptimizerFan classes.
+Can be used with the CBEOOptimizer, CBEOOptimizer2 and CBEOOptimizerFan classes.

 ## Users ##